-Students should successfully complete patient care objectives (including CPR and basic life support (BLS) certification), as well as objectives related to the anatomy and physiology of the circulatory and excretory systems, prior to introducing this educational content.
+Students should successfully complete patient care objectives (including CPR and basic life support [BLS] certification), as well as objectives related to the anatomy and physiology of the circulatory and excretory systems prior to the introduction of this educational content.

 Though regulations regarding the administration of contrast media and intravenous medications vary between states and institutions, the official position of the American Society of Radiologic Technologists is that venipuncture falls within the radiologic technology profession's general scope of practice and practice standards.
-Therefore, it should be included in the didactic and clinical curriculum included with demonstrated competencies in all appropriate disciplines regardless of the state or institution where the curriculum is taught.
+Therefore, it should be included in the didactic and clinical curriculum along with demonstrated competencies in all appropriate disciplines regardless of the state or institution where the curriculum is taught.